yanchun628/Logseq/pages/MeetingWithGuru.md

 - The root cause of the conflicts
 	- overlaps in current guideline structure
-- Although we can also write extremely detailed guidelines
+- Although we can also write extremely detailed guidelines and try to cover
 - Summarize a general rule about the priority of different categories